 March is the perfect time to symbolically welcome the vegetables back, similar to the manner that fisherman ceremonially bless their fleet.

 And surprisingly, the weather isn’t as bad as one might expect.
 Reviewing ten years of weather data reveals an average temperature of 45 degrees, with daytime highs warmer than that, and several days in late March have no rain, or very light rain.
 A parade in March allows us to create art all winter, and then emerge to celebrate spring!

 We work with local artists, art teachers, businesses, and neighborhood groups to encourage them to build floats and costumes for the parade on their own and through parade-sponsored art classes.

-The event will bring people to the downtown core and benefit local businesses.
-In addition to consumer traffic on the day of the event, we hope business owners will experience a longer-term benefit by getting exposure that may lead to future business.
+The event brings people to the downtown core, benefiting local businesses.
+In addition to consumer traffic on the day of the event, business owners may experience a longer-term benefit by getting exposure that could lead to future business.

 What if I don't want to be a vegetable?